chamyao/backtester_summer2021/README.md

 # backtester_summer2021
-Public repository for our summer 2021 backtester project, a package that can be used to backtest market trading strategies.
+Public repository for our independently designed/written summer 2021 backtester project, a package that can be used to backtest market trading strategies.
 Commodity_cointegration is a example implementation of a pair-trading strategy using symbols selected through Engle-Granger cointegration tests.
 Design notes attached.
-Independently designed and written.
 Authors: Cham Yao, Matt Malitz, Thomas Clark.

 **Backtester Package Use Overview:**